AngellusMortis/sxm-player/README.rst

 .. warning:: Designed for PERSONAL USE ONLY

-    `sxm-player` is a 100% unofficial project and you use it at your own risk.
+    ``sxm-player`` is a 100% unofficial project and you use it at your own risk.
     It is designed to be used for personal use with a small number of users listening to it at once.
 Similar to playing music over a speakers from the radio directly.
-Using `sxm-player` in any corporate setting, to attempt to priate music, or to try to make a profit off your subscription may result in you getting in legal trouble.
+Using ``sxm-player`` in any corporate setting, to attempt to pirate music, or to try to make a profit off your subscription may result in you getting in legal trouble.